 Guide to Supporting Someone with Depression

-When someone you know suffers from depression you may ask yourself “How can I help”.
+When someone you know suffers from depression you may ask yourself, “How can I help.”
 First, it’s vital to remember to look after your mental health while helping others.
-Second, you need to educate yourself about depression, the different symptoms that commonly occur in depression, and how to speak with a friend or loved about their depression before you attempt to assist them.
+Second, you need to educate yourself about depression, the different symptoms that commonly occur in depression, and how to speak with a friend or loved one about their depression before you attempt to assist them.

-Talking to a friend or loved one about depression can be an intimidating conversation.
+Talking to a friend or loved one about depression can be intimidating.
 Here are a few things our team put together so you can do to help someone who is suffering from depression.

 Learn the Facts about Depression